 WDAGUtilityAccount@mvp MINGW64 ~/Documents/python-examples (master) $ black --version black, version 20.8b1

 Notebooks are a popular interface for editing Python data science code.
-Using them correctly with virtual environments can be a bit challenging because:
+Read more about how to use them here.

 Conda is a package and environment manager which you can use to follow many of the strategies outlined in this series.
 However, many data science packages can be installed easily without it.